 Jules pleads, "Can I?
 Please?"

-"Yes, and Kendra, you too for a few days.
+"Yes, and Lucid, you too for a few days.
 I'm about to quarantine you from our system anyway, so the clients will think you're out."

 Jammer's voice catches.
 "Best of luck.
 Now you two scamps get going."

 "Thanks Jammer."
-Kendra bumps Jules with the hip of her mechsuit.
+Lucid bumps Jules with the hip of her mechsuit.

 Jules takes the hint.
 "Thank you Jammer.
 For everything.
 I'll, I'll make it up to you.
 I promise."

 "I'm sure you will."
 Jammer touches the side of her visor.
-Kendra and Jules vanish.
+Lucid and Jules vanish.

 The green-haired stylist hands a mirror to blue-hair.
 "All done."